telerik/kendo-ui-core/docs/aspnet-mvc/helpers/calendar/overview.md

 ###### Example

-        //Put this after your Kendo Calendar for ASP.NET MVC declaration
+        //Put this after your Kendo UI Calendar for ASP.NET MVC declaration.
         <script>
         $(function() {
-        // Notice that the Name() of the calendar is used to get its client-side instance var calendar = $("#calendar").data("kendoCalendar");
+        //Notice that the Name() of the Calendar is used to get its client-side instance. var calendar = $("#calendar").data("kendoCalendar");
         });
         </script>